 - Use reduced fat, reduced salt ham and only use a small amount.

-Each state or territory generally has a body that supports and advises school canteens – In NSW and ACT, it’s us.
+Each state or territory generally has a body that supports and advises school canteens – In NSW, SA and ACT, it’s us.
 In most instances there is a policy/strategy/guideline that determines what food and drink can and cannot be sold in schools.
-Find out which organisation advises your state through our Government policy page.
+Find out which organisation advises your state through our government policy page.

 Sample canteen menus